John Breckinridge Castleman: Death and legacy

 Castleman died May 23, 1918, He and his wife, Alice Barbee Castleman, had two daughters, Alice and Elsie.
 He was buried in Cave Hill Cemetery.

+Monument statue

 His statue at a traffic circle in the Cherokee Triangle neighborhood, the John B. Castleman Monument, became a well-known local landmark.
-It depicts Castleman in civilian clothes riding his beloved mare, Carolina.
+It depicted Castleman in civilian clothes riding his beloved mare, Carolina.
 The statue attracted controversy due to Castleman's service with the Confederate Army, notwithstanding his later service with the U.S. Army and his enlightened racial attitudes in later life.
 The statue was removed by the city on June 8, 2020, after initial plans to remove it in 2018 were stalled due to a court appeal by area residents that, on June 5, 2020, was decided in favor of Louisville Metro's right to remove it.
+The decision was overruled in April 2023 by the Kentucky Supreme Court due to a conflict of interest.

-The statue is to be moved to Castleman's burial site following cleaning at a storage facility.
+The statue is to be moved to Castleman's burial site following cleaning at a storage facility, although this has not been done as of May 2025.